Patent Reform Act of 2007: Switch from first to invent to first to file

-In 2007, the United States was the only country in the world that gave priority to the application that claims the earliest invention date, regardless of which application arrives first.
+Regardless of which application arrives first, the United States was the only nation in the world in 2007 to give priority to the application that claims the earliest invention date.
 The first-to-invent system is thought to benefit small inventors, who may be less experienced with the patent application system.
 Critics of the first-to-file system also contend it would create a "race to the mailbox," and would result in sloppier, last-minute patent applications.
 However, the first-to-invent system requires the United States Patent and Trademark Office (USPTO) to undertake lengthy and complicated "interference" proceedings to try to determine who invented something first when claims conflict.
 The first-to-file system, supporters contend, would inject much-needed certainty into the patent application process.
 Finally, because every other country is on a first-to-file system, supporters claim that the majority of patent applicants and attorneys are already operating on a first-to-file basis.